Coupling Constant Relationships

 The small shift confirms that higher-order corrections do not destabilize the electroweak prediction chain.
 Threshold corrections at particle mass thresholds are expected to produce comparable or smaller effects.

 Remark.
 The two-loop stability applies to the electroweak sector (sin2θW\sin^2\theta_W and αem\alpha_{em}), where the crystallization scale and boundary conditions are self-consistently determined.
-The QCD sector remains problematic at two loops for the same reason as at one loop: the ratio constraint at a common high scale produces an α3\alpha_3 too small to reach the experimental value at MZM_Z.
+The QCD sector remains problematic at two loops for the same reason as at one loop: the ratio constraint at a common high scale produces an α3\alpha_3 that hits a Landau pole before running down to MZM_Z, so two-loop refinements cannot resolve the strong-sector discrepancy without first fixing Λ3\Lambda_3 independently.

 Physical Interpretation